ep142/FoodMicrobionet/the_real_thing/FMBN_4_2_1/FoodMicrobionet_tablespecs_v4_2_1.md

   6. **genus**
   7. **species**
 4. **id\_L6** the taxonomic assignment including the lineage in the format^[7]: Root:k\_\_Bacteria\_\_Firmicutes:c\_\_Bacilli:f\_\_Lactobacillaceae:g\_\_Lactobacillus:s\_\_Lactobacillusdelbrueckii

-^[7]: It is important to understand that the original taxonomic lineage obtained when directly analysing sequences from SRA/ENA or from contributors is manually edited for coherence.
-Contributors have submitted in the past OTU abundance tables with lineages in different formats and obtained from different version of taxonomic reference databases; as a result, the same taxon often had a different lineage, especially for _incertae sedis_ taxa.
-When a new lineage is added several steps are carried out: lineages pointing to the same (at the genus, family, class, phylum level) taxon are merged; the lineage is checked against SILVA classification, bad taxa (taxa missing one level of classification) are fixed and a few genera are edited to allow linking to external database (_Corynebacterium_1_ becomes _Corynebacterium_).
-When any of the taxonomic terms (k\_\_; p\_\_, c\_\_, etc.) the corresponding column is left blank.

 5. **taxonomy** : a lineage built for compatibility with the CoNet app of Cytoscape
 6. **idelevel** : the taxonomic level of identification (domain, …, species)
 7. **NCBI\_outlink** : outlink to NCBI taxonomy